Keep your computer operating system and applications up to date.

 Set your computer to check and run all software and system updates regularly.

-Mobile devices do not have full Blackboard functionality.
+Mobile devices are not designed for full Bb functionality.

 Install and update a virus protection program on your computer (see Plugins, Readers, & Software).